RoyalIcing/Chassis/Carthage/Checkouts/Grain/README.md

 Each step updates to or returns its next step.
 Asynchronous steps can return a Deferred which resolves to the next step.

-Grain runs each step on a Grand Central Dispatch queue.
+Syrup runs each step on a Grand Central Dispatch queue.

 To run, create a progression and divide it by the quality of service to run on.
 Then bind `>>=` a callback to start the progression and receive the result.